Skip to main content

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 Okabena Lake reaches 16 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 Okabena Lake covers 776 acres alongside 6.5 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Among the 4 graded lakes in Nobles County, Okabena Lake sits at rank 2, above the county median.

 No invasive species are currently listed at Okabena Lake — the lake remains off the Minnesota infested-waters roster.
-The fishery includes walleye alongside the lake's other 18 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 18 documented species — a notable draw for Minnesota anglers.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 Ice-out has been recorded 22 times at Okabena Lake, with a median around Mar 26.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-09-22.
 Grade methodology: LakeGrade methodology.